5T33Z0/Clover-Crate/Devices/README.md

 Affects the `AppleHDA` driver and seems to solve the problem with clicks and pops after waking up.
 There is little evidence of the effectiveness of the patch, though.

 ### ResetHDA
 Initialize the audio codec, if enabled.
 This behavior can be observed after rebooting from Windows to Mac.
-In OpenCore this feature called `ResetTrafficClass` (UEFI > Audio)
+In OpenCore this feature called `UEFI/Audio/ResetTrafficClass`.

 ## Properties
 This is where Clover and Clover Configurator get really confusing.
 Because there ~~are~~ were 4 different ways to inject device `Properties`.
 These ~~are~~ were: